kmadathil/kerala_math/README.md

 # kerala_math
-Python code to simulate computation using methods of the Kerala School of Mathematics
+Python module to simulate computation using methods of the Kerala School of Mathematics